jeswr/queryable-credentials/README.md

       - Would likely result in large proof size since proof is at level of assembly instruction execution rather than higher-order rule evaluation

  - Build on top of a related solution such as:
-   - [Circuitree](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9718332): A Datalog Reasoner in Zero-Knowledge
+   - [Circuitree](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9718332) [[code](https://gitlab.com/etrovub/smartnets/glycos/circuitree)]: A Datalog Reasoner in Zero-Knowledge
      - Pros:
        - Close to SPARQL technology (existing N3 reasoning and SPARQL querying engines are built on top of)
      - Cons:
        - Not tailored for proof of derived facts - and likely has large proofs size; instead is defined for full ZKP of arbitrary prolog execution.
-       - Cannot find public codebase (am trying to contact author)
-   - [PoneglyphDB](https://arxiv.org/pdf/2411.15031): ZKP of SQL Evaluation - in this case it would more likely that we build a related solution than an identical solution.
+   - [PoneglyphDB](https://arxiv.org/pdf/2411.15031) [[code](https://github.com/tuzijun111/halo2-TPCH)]: ZKP of SQL Evaluation - in this case it would more likely that we build a related solution than an identical solution.
      - Pros:
        - It is a working solution for doing fully fledged ZKP proof of correct evalutation of a query engine that does not disclose the data used throughout the evaluation.
      - Cons: